Saturday, July 5, 2008

 Puree everything together in a food processor or blender.
 Yields 2 ½ cups.
 Store in a covered jar in the refrigerator.

-Asian Coleslaw from Dr. Andrew Weir’s newsletter 4 Serving
+Asian Coleslaw from Dr. Andrew Weir’s newsletter 4 Servings

 Cabbage is chock full of nutrients including vitamin C and indoles, important cancer-fighting compounds.
 In addition, red cabbage also contains anthocyanins, the purple pigment with strong antioxidant activity commonly found in blueberries.
 In the winter months, cabbage is an abundant nutritional resource when other fresh produce is either expensive or unavailable.
 This recipe calls for a lot of salt, but it is used in this dish to soften the cabbage.
 Then it is thoroughly rinsed off so the recipe doesn't provide too much sodium.
 This coleslaw is colorful and makes a delightful accompaniment to any meat, fish or vegetarian main dish.
 The garnish of minced scallions and toasted sesame seeds brings out the flavor of the slaw and adds additional crunch.